CMullaney01/Billion-Row-Challenge/README.md

 ### v1:

-Single Thread, caluclate min mean max with an array map takes about 5 minutes really not good
+Single Thread, caluclate min mean max with an array map takes about 5 minutes.

 ### V2: